inetic/deflect-ouisync-mirrors/README.md

 ### Upload only when synced

-In the above example we have one _creator_ who always has the latest version of the repository and thus is "always synced".
-In theory we could have multiple _creators_, or the same _creator_ may wish to upload the web content from another device.
-In such cases it is important for the _creator_ to always `--upload` new content _on top_ of the latest content version.
+In the above example we have one _primary_ who always has the latest version of the repository and thus is "always synced".
+In theory we could have multiple _primarys_, or the same _primary_ may wish to upload the web content from another device.
+In such cases it is important for the _primary_ to always `--upload` new content _on top_ of the latest content version.

 Not doing so would create divergent versions which Ouisync would resolve by